Vir Biotechnology (VIR) Q4 2025 earnings summary

 Q4 2025 earnings summary

-Announced a global strategic collaboration with Astellas to co-develop and commercialize VIR-5500, a dual-masked PSMA-targeting T-cell engager for prostate cancer, leveraging the PRO-XTEN platform and Astellas' commercial leadership.
+Announced a global strategic collaboration with Astellas to co-develop and co-commercialize VIR-5500, a dual-masked PSMA-targeting T-cell engager for prostate cancer, leveraging the PRO-XTEN platform and Astellas' commercial expertise.

-Positive phase I data for VIR-5500 in metastatic castration-resistant prostate cancer (mCRPC) show compelling safety and efficacy, with deep and durable PSA and radiographic responses, especially at higher doses, validating the PRO-XTEN platform.
+Positive Phase 1 data for VIR-5500 in metastatic castration-resistant prostate cancer (mCRPC) showed compelling safety and efficacy, with deep and durable PSA and radiographic responses, validating the PRO-XTEN platform.

-The collaboration includes $335 million in upfront and near-term payments, up to $1.37 billion in milestones, a 50/50 U.S. profit split, and tiered, double-digit ex-U.S. royalties.
+The collaboration structure includes $335 million in upfront and near-term payments, up to $1.37 billion in milestones, a 50/50 U.S. profit split, and tiered ex-U.S. royalties.

 The PRO-XTEN platform's dual-masking approach reduces toxicity, enables higher dosing, and supports a wider therapeutic window, with potential applications in other solid tumors.

-Also signed a licensing agreement with Norgine for hepatitis delta therapy, expanding global reach.
+Signed a licensing agreement with Norgine for tobevibart and elebsiran combination therapy for hepatitis delta, expanding global reach.

 Financial highlights

-Total potential combined upfront and milestone payments from Astellas reach $1.7 billion, including $335 million in upfront and near-term payments.
+Total potential combined upfront and milestone payments from the Astellas collaboration reach $1.7 billion.

 Net loss for 2025 was $438 million, improved from $522 million in 2024.